CHCH-DT: Channel Zero ownership (2009–present)

-In September 2010 CHCH, for the first time since its purchase by Channel Zero, began airing American network television series.
+In September 2010, CHCH, for the first time since its purchase by Channel Zero, began airing American network television series.
 Many of the programs which were added, including Smallville, Supernatural, Jimmy Kimmel Live!, 48 Hours Mystery, 20/20, Chuck, and 60 Minutes had been broadcast in the Toronto-Hamilton market on CKXT-TV (channel 52; the station's owner, Quebecor, was in the process of replacing it with the all-news cable channel Sun News Network).
 CHCH also debuted additional original local programs Sportsline (hosted by Mark Hebscher and Clint "Bubba" O'Neil), and launched a second series with Ed the Sock, the entertainment newsmagazine spoof I Hate Hollywood.
 Coinciding with the schedule changes was the introduction of an updated version of CHCH's classic multi-coloured logo used from the 1960s to the 1980s.

 On April 10, 2011 Green Party leader Elizabeth May participated in a panel interview on CHCH.
 She was invited to attend the show as were the leaders of the Bloc Québécois, Liberals, New Democratic Party, and Conservatives, by Channel Zero, whose president was disappointed by May's exclusion from the 2011 election leaders' debates.

 On April 18, 2011, CKXT-TV converted from an independent station to a simulcast of the Sun News Network, leaving CHCH as the only independent station in the Toronto/Hamilton area (the station ceased operations approximately seven months later on November 1, 2011).
 On June 8, 2011, at Channel Zero's upfront presentation for advertisers for the 2011–12 television season, the company announced a programming distribution deal with 20th Century Fox, giving CHCH and CJNT access to show first-run exclusive broadcast movie premieres, most notably Avatar, which first aired in May 2012 on both stations, featuring the director's cut version of the film not shown in theatres.
 Other debut titles included Crazy Heart, Taken, and X-Men Origins: Wolverine.

 During a broadcast of News Now AM on April 20, 2012, Cogeco's and Shaw Cable's transmissions of CHCH's signal were interrupted for approximately three minutes by the broadcast of a scene from a hardcore gay pornography film from an unidentified adult-oriented specialty channel.
 The substitution appeared to have been made by a cable operator during repairs of severed cable lines, and not at CHCH, leaving the station's over-the-air viewers and subscribers of other cable and satellite providers unaffected.
 Channel Zero denied that the program in question came from any of its adult-oriented Category B specialty channels (Maleflixxx Television, XXX TV and AOV TV).
 The Canadian Radio-television and Telecommunications Commission later announced it would be investigating the incident as a cable transmission issue.

 In September 2012, CHCH acquired the rights to Wheel of Fortune and Jeopardy! from CBC Television, after the network's exclusive contract to carry both game shows expired.
 The shows were dropped for the fall 2014 season and The Simpsons began airing on Friday nights.
-In June 2014, CHCH celebrated its 60th anniversary of broadcasting.